Bild

 Patients, teachers and resources essential

 Since 2016, Ken Boffard has been visiting Sweden regularly, working in the Department of Surgery at Sahlgrenska University Hospital and teaching the doctors there, and engaged in education and research at Sahlgrenska Academy as well.
-He also supervises PhD students, Linda Sonesson at Karolinska Institute being among the first to complete her doctoral thesis, Design of blended learning for civilian and military trauma care, in 2018.
+He also supervises PhD students, Linda Sonesson at Karolinska Institute being among the first to complete her doctoral thesis in 2018.

 “You need patients, teachers and resources to be able to develop your skills.
 I’ve got a lot of experience from the three university hospitals I work with in Johannesburg,” Boffard says.